 Will Bankruptcy Affect Your Credit Rating?

-We did a recent poll of our clients to determine the affect of their bankruptcy filing on their credit rating.
+I did a recent poll of my clients to determine the effect of their bankruptcy filing on their credit rating.
 Almost universally, the clients showed a low credit rating when they became our clients.
-However, within six months of their Chapter 7 discharge, their credit rating was higher that the day they first walked into our office.
+However, within six months of their Chapter 7 discharge, their credit rating was higher than the day they first walked into the firm’s office.

 Why is this?

-- Our clients all take a great Debtor Educator course during their bankruptcy cases that help them realize the importance of paying bills early, but at least on time.
+- Clients all take a great Debtor Educator course during their bankruptcy cases that help them realize the importance of paying bills early, but at least on time.
 They also learn other valuable tips regarding their finances which enable them to recover from their financial issues.

-- Most of our Chapter 7 clients purchase a vehicle, with our assistance, after their case is filed.
+- Most Chapter 7 clients purchase a vehicle, with Erin’s assistance, after their case is filed.
 Purchasing the vehicle and paying the monthly vehicle payments early, or at least on time, will most certainly improve their credit rating.

-- Most of our clients have an overwhelming number of debts when their case is filed.
-We eliminate those debts and let them start a new.
-They then only have a few number of creditors and it is easier to pay those few creditors early, and most importantly on time.
+- Most of Erin’s clients have an overwhelming number of debts when their case is filed.
+Erin eliminates those debts and lets them start anew.
+They then only have a few creditors and it is easier to pay those few creditors early, and most importantly on time.

 If you file a chapter 13 bankruptcy case, your credit score will simply not improve during your bankruptcy case.
-You will be in an active bankruptcy case for three to five years and legally prohibited from obtaining credit or purchasing any major assets during that entire three to five year period.
-Therefore, we rarely advise our clients to file a Chapter 13 bankruptcy case.
+You will be in an active bankruptcy case for three to five years and legally prohibited from obtaining credit or purchasing any major assets during that entire three to five-year period.
+Therefore, Erin rarely advises her clients to file a Chapter 13 bankruptcy case.